 The Next Round of BRIDGE NY

-The BRIDGE NY program, administered by the NYSDOT, is open to all municipal owners of bridges and culverts.
+The BRIDGE NY program, administered by the New York State Department of Transportation (NYSDOT), is open to all municipal owners of bridges and culverts.
 Projects will be awarded through a competitive process and support all phases of project development.
 Projects selected for funding under the BRIDGE NY initiative will be evaluated based on:

-- The resiliency of the structure including such factors as hydraulic vulnerability and structural resiliency,
+- Resiliency of the structure, including such factors as hydraulic vulnerability and structural resiliency

-- The significance and importance of the bridge including traffic volumes, detour considerations, number and types of businesses served, and impacts on commerce; and
+- Significance and importance of the bridge, including traffic volumes, detour considerations, number and types of businesses served, and impacts on commerce

 Previous experience has taught us that certain bridge and culvert candidates tend to score very well.
 Listed below is the scoring of the Bridge Priority Index (BPI).
 As noted, certain factors should be reviewed prior to preparing the application to ensure you are choosing the correct structure to be submitted.
 Note that the detour length is a significant variable.